alexle/alexle.github.com/posts/pearl_street_mile.markdown

 <div class="separator">Photo credit to coworker.
 Short shorts rule!</div>
 </p>

 My coworker yells 'Go Alex!', but I don't hear him or anyone else around me.
-All my senses have failed.
 My vision has tunneled and all I see is the girl I've been trying to catch the entire race in front of me (I don't catch her).
-An old man blows by me, but my mind is probably playing tricks on me (it was a 61 year old from Longmont).
+An old man blows by me, but my mind is probably playing tricks on me (it was a 61 year old).

 I must have blacked out because I don't remember anything else.
 I cross the finish and my watch shockingly shows [**5:42**][3].
 Smashed my PR, oh yeeeah!